The audited accounts for the year ended 31 March 2017 demonstrate continued growth for IIED.

-After removing the impact of designated funds, free reserves increased by £280,000 (from £1.29 million to £1.57 million in the year) which is above the £250,000 target set for the year under our policy as detailed below.
+The decision to write off the full development cost of software under construction negatively impacted our reserves contribution by £98,000.
+After removing the impact of designated funds, free reserves increased by £194,000 (from £1.573 million to £1.767 million in the year) which is below the £250,000 target set for the year under our policy.

-The current free reserves of £1 .57 million therefore falls beneath the lower end of this target range, and the board has endorsed the target growth of free reserves by £250,000 in both 2016/17 and 2017/18.
+The current free reserves of £1.767 million therefore fall beneath the lower end of this target range and the board has endorsed the target growth of free reserves by £250,000 for the coming year 2017/18.

 In accordance with the requirements of FRS 102 – the financial reporting standard applicable in the UK and Republic of Ireland – we recognise liabilities resulting from employee benefits, which restated the opening unrestricted reserves by £0.31 million (from £2.56 million to £2.25 million).

-Some IIED trustees are also trustees of other charities, or directors or senior officers in other organisations IIED works with as a normal part of its research activities.
-Where such work involves payment, they enter into arm's length contracts and any payments related to these contracts are detailed in the notes to the accounts.
+Some IIED trustees are also trustees of other charities or directors or senior officers in other organisations IIED works with as a normal part of its research activities.
+Where such work involves payment, they enter into arm's length contracts and any payments related to these contracts are detailed in the notes to these accounts.
 The board operates a conflicts of interest policy.

 Royal Danish Ministry of Foreign Affairs